Creighton vs. NC State: Odds, spread, over/under - NCAA Tournament First Round

 Creighton vs. NC State: Odds, spread, over/under and other Vegas lines - NCAA Tournament First Round

-See odds, spreads, over/unders and more from multiple sportsbooks in this article for the Creighton vs. NC State matchup.
+You can check out odds, spreads, over/unders and more across multiple sportsbooks for the Creighton vs. NC State matchup in this article.

 Creighton vs. NC State Game Info